compose-spec/compose-spec/build.md

 ## Publishing built images

-Compose with Build support SHOULD offer an option to push built images to a registry.
+Compose with Build support should offer an option to push built images to a registry.
 When doing so, it must not try to push service images without an `image` attribute.
-Compose SHOULD warn users about the missing `image` attribute which prevents images being pushed.
+Compose should warn users about the missing `image` attribute which prevents images being pushed.

 Compose MAY offer a mechanism to compute an `image` attribute for services when not explicitly declared in a yaml file.
 In such cases, the resulting Compose configuration is considered to have a valid `image`